By Slawomir Sierakowski/ Warsaw

-* Slawomir Sierakowski, founder of the Krytyka Polityczna movement, is Director of the Institute for Advanced Study in Warsaw and Senior Fellow at the German Council on Foreign Relations.
+• Slawomir Sierakowski, founder of the Krytyka Polityczna movement, is a senior fellow at the German Council on Foreign Relations.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*